libanime/libanime/README.md

 # License
-libanime © 2023 by nyakokitsu is licensed under CC BY-NC 4.0
+libanime © 2023 by libanime Team is licensed under CC BY-NC 4.0